 All Wilton wanted was to go to school.

 Wilton was one hundredth on a waiting list to attend a school in a chicken shed in the Dominican Republic.
 Then we built a school there so that we could provide Wilton, and children like him, with a great education and regular meals.
 There, Wilton grew from a challenging pupil to a mature young man who trained to be a doctor at medical school.
-Today he is a surgeon.
+Today he is a surgeon, serving his community.

 Dim was born into extreme poverty in Northern Myanmar.